Jorge-Hoyos/certifications/aws/associate-level/developer/notes/regions-and-azs.md

   - networking
   - connectivity
 - separate from each others
-- connected with high bandwith
+- connected with high bandwidth

 ## **Edge location**